-125. Alicia was born and grew up in Australia and is a professor at a university in Sydney.
+- 137. Alicia was born and grew up in Australia and is a professor at a university in Sydney.
 She takes up an opportunity as the head of the School of Economics at a university in Krakow, Poland on a 5-year contract, starting in September.
 Alicia intends to extend the contract if circumstances allow.
 Her husband and children join her in Poland in August.
 Prior to leaving, they sell their cars and some belongings and rent out their house on a year-by-year tenancy.
-They are given one month's temporary accommodation on campus upon moving but soon purchase an apartment near the university which they move into.

-126. Alicia's husband finds work at an accounting firm in Krakow and her children attend the local International School.
-Alicia and her family return to Australia each Christmas for one month to escape the cold weather in Krakow and visit extended family in Sydney, with whom they stay.

-127. Alicia is not a resident according to ordinary concepts from the time she leaves in August, as she severs her connection to Australia by making a long-term move overseas with her family.

-128. She is also not resident under the domicile test.
+They are given one month's temporary accommodation on campus upon moving but soon purchase an apartment near the university which they move into. - 138.
+Alicia's husband finds work at an accounting firm in Krakow and her children attend the local international school.
+Alicia and her family return to Australia each Christmas for one month to escape the cold weather in Krakow and visit extended family in Sydney, with whom they stay. - 139.
+Alicia is not a resident according to ordinary concepts from the time she leaves in August, as she severs her connection to Australia by making a long-term move overseas with her family. - 140.
+She is also not resident under the domicile test.
 Despite having an Australian domicile, she has definitely abandoned residency in Australia and her permanent place of abode is in Krakow.
-Although she has retained her house in Sydney, she has rented it out long-term and has no access to it.
+Although she has retained her house in Sydney, she has rented it out long term and has no access to it.
 Her trips to Australia are holidays to visit extended family rather than a resumption of living in her house in Australia.

-Example 8 - person out of Australia indefinitely - non-resident
+Example 10 - person out of Australia indefinitely - non-resident

-129. Brian, an Australian resident, is unhappy with his current lifestyle and wants to move overseas, closer to his extended family in Vietnam.
-In July, he applies for and is successful in gaining a permanent full-time position in Nha Trang, Vietnam.
-Brian's family agrees to follow Brian to Vietnam in December when the children finish the school year, after which they will attend the International School in Nha Trang.
+- 141. Brian, an Australian resident, is unhappy with his current lifestyle and wants to move overseas, closer to his extended family in Vietnam.
+In July, he applies for and is successful in gaining a permanent full-time position in Nha Trang, Vietnam and departs Australia to take up his new position.
+Brian's family agrees to follow Brian to Vietnam in December when the children finish the school year, after which they will attend the international school in Nha Trang.
 Brian sells his car and other belongings and leaves his house for his wife and children to use until they move to Vietnam in December, after which he puts it on the market.
 In Vietnam, Brian rents an apartment that will accommodate his family when they move over to Vietnam.
-In the first 6 months away, Brian returns twice to visit his wife and children and help get the house ready for sale.
-During these visits he resides with the family at their family home.

-130. Brian is not considered to be a resident of Australia under the ordinary concepts test as he is not residing here and intended to leave Australia indefinitely.
-Brian's remaining connection with Australia are remnants of prior residency and not consistent with ongoing residency.
+In the first 6 months away, Brian returns twice for a week at a time to visit his wife and children and help get the house ready for sale.
+During these visits, he resides with the family at their family home. - 142.
+Brian is not considered to be a resident of Australia from when he departs under the ordinary concepts test as he is not residing here and intended to leave Australia indefinitely.
+While Brian's wife and children remain here, it is for a finite period of 6 months only and Brian's return visits are limited and specific and not consistent with ongoing residency.

-131. Brian is not a resident under the domicile test because, although domiciled in Australia, he has abandoned residency in Australia and commenced living permanently in Vietnam.

-132. Brian is not in Australia for 183 days so the 183-day test does not apply.
+- 143. Brian is not a resident under the domicile test because, although domiciled in Australia, he has abandoned residency in Australia and commenced living permanently in Vietnam. - 144.
+Brian is not in Australia for 183 days so the 183-day test does not apply.

-Example 9 - person out of Australia indefinitely - resident under domicile test
+Example 11 - person out of Australia indefinitely - resident under domicile test